Telefonica/opensource-scaffold/README.md

 10. __Configure the repository__: Protect the main branch, and configure the branch protection rules to ensure that the checks of the pull requests pass before merging them.
 11. __Publish the project__: Once the repository is ready, ask to your manager to contact with the legal department to review the project and approve the publication.

+## Automatic Contributing License Agreement

+The Contributor License Agreement (CLA) is a legal document that defines the terms under which a contributor is allowed to contribute to the project.
+It is a common practice in open source projects to ensure that the project owner has the necessary rights to distribute the contributions.

+This repository includes a workflow that automates the process of signing the CLA.
+The workflow uses the [lite version](https://github.com/contributor-assistant/github-action) of the [CLA Assistant](https://github.com/cla-assistant/cla-assistant) tool, which is a free service that integrates with Github to manage the CLA process.

+In this case, the signing of the CLA is done through a comment in the pull request.
+When a contributor opens a pull request, a bot will comment on the PR asking the contributor to sign the CLA.
+The contributor must reply to the bot's comment with the following text: "_I have read the CLA Document and I hereby sign the CLA_".
+If the contributor doesn't sign the CLA, the PR status will fail.
+The data of the contributors signing the CLA will be stored in a branch of the same repository.

+To setup the automatic CLA, follow these steps:

+* Edit the [`.github/workflows/cla.yml`](./.github/workflows/cla.yml) file and change the following values:
+  * Change the url of the repository.
+  * If desired, change the branch where the data of the contributors signing the CLA will be stored.
+* Configure the branch protection rules to require the CLA to be signed before merging the pull requests.
+* Remember to protect against deletion the branch where the data of the contributors signing the CLA will be stored.

 ## License Compliance check

 We want to ensure that the software we build is in compliance with our [licensing guidance](https://telefonicacorp.sharepoint.com/:w:/s/PatentOffice.TMEHI/EV1Yvq2kUhhCgy5FG-lryaYBWLwIRewSMZXsbZJeQ5uhlg?e=Mdrdwh&wdLOR=cCBDCEA92-4CAC-CF4A-BF60-44FC3F909578).